root-project/web/manual/fitting/index.md

 ROOT::Fit::DataRange range(xmin,xmax);
 ROOT::Fit::BinData data(opt,range);

 // Fill the bin data using the histogram.
-// You can do this by using the following helper function from the histogram library.
+You can do this by using the
+// ROOT::Fit::FillData() helper function from the histogram library.
-TH1 * h1 = (TH1*) gDirectory->Get("myHistogram");
+TH1 * h1 = gDirectory->Get<TH1>("myHistogram");
 ROOT::Fit::FillData(data, h1);
 {% endhighlight %}

+[ROOT::Fit::DataOptions](https://root.cern/doc/master/structROOT_1_1Fit_1_1DataOptions.html){:target="_blank"} controls some fitting options.
+In this example, the `fIntegral` option is set to integrate the fit function over each bin instead of using the value at the bin centers.
+The call to [ROOT::Fit::DataRange](https://root.cern/doc/master/classROOT_1_1Fit_1_1DataRange.html){:target="_blank"} sets the fit range to the interval between `xmin` and `xmax`.

 **Using un-binned data**

 - Use the [ROOT::Fit::UnBinData](https://root.cern/doc/master/classROOT_1_1Fit_1_1UnBinData.html){:target="_blank"} class for un-binned data.

-For creating un-binned data sets, there are two possibilities:
+For creating un-binned datasets, there are two possibilities:
 1. Copy the data inside a `ROOT::Fit::UnBinData` object.<br>
 Create an empty `ROOT::Fit::UnBinData` object, iterate on the data and add the data point one by one.
 An input `ROOT::Fit::DataRange` object is passed in order to copy the data according to the given range.